Physics-50/Module-3/docs/week1-prelab.md

 The figure above shows the circuit schematic for measuring the $$I-V$$ curve of a solar panel, shown as a gray rectangle.
 A variable resistor provides the load, a voltmeter measure the voltage across the load, and an ammeter measures the current flowing through the load.

-The solar panel you will work with consists of a 4 x 9 array of individual solar cells, as pictured below, front and back:
+The solar panel you will work with consists of a 4 $$\times$$ 9 array of individual solar cells, as pictured below, front and back:

 <img src="images/solar panel front and back.jpg" alt="">